What Is Continuous Code Inspection?

 Traceability is important for audits.

 To have traceability, you need to capture the history of software quality.
 This includes inspection results from automated analysis, collaborative decisions, deviations, and trend analysis.
-Having the right code inspection tools makes this easy.
+Having the right tools makes this easy.

 What to Look For in Code Inspection Tools